-Climate change is expected to increase the frequency and severity of both heatwaves and extreme weather.
+Although we haven't yet seen a significant increase in extreme heatwaves in Minnesota, climate change is expected to increase the frequency and severity of both heatwaves and extreme weather.
 Across Minnesota, the number of days with temperatures above 90°F is projected to increase anywhere from 10 to 40 days per year by the 2100.
 Heatwaves can lead to dehydration, heat stroke and even death.
-Longer and hotter heatwaves will disproportionately affect the elderly and those with underlying health conditions, such as cardiovascular disease.
+They already affect Minnesotans' health in the present day:, but longer and hotter heatwaves will disproportionately affect the elderly and those with underlying health conditions, such as cardiovascular disease.

 The record-breaking heatwave in the U.S. Pacific Northwest in June 2021 caused more than 600 excess deaths in one week in Washington and Oregon and was worsened by human-caused climate change.